On the hierarchical Bayesian modelling of frequency response functions: Case 1: population-based modelling of FRFs for nominally-identical structures

 \section{Case 1: population-based modelling of FRFs for nominally-identical structures}

 The first case used FRF data from four nominally-identical helicopter blades, collected at ambient laboratory temperature.
 A population \emph{form} for the FRFs of the helicopter blades was developed using the aforementioned hierarchical (partial-pooling) approach.
 Models were developed using the probabilistic programming language \texttt{Stan}.
 Analyses were performed using MCMC, via the no U-turn (NUTS) implementation of Hamiltonian Monte Carlo (HMC) \cite{hoffman2014no, betancourt2015hamiltonian}.
 HMC uses approaches based in differential geometry to generate transitions that span the full marginal variance, which allows the algorithm to accommodate large curvature changes in the target distribution (which are common with hierarchical models) \cite{betancourt2015hamiltonian}.
-This allows the sampler to efficiently explore the posterior distribution, without being susceptible to the random-walk behaviour that can occur with other samplers \cite{betancourt2015hamiltonian}.